Why Change Moratoriums Don't Work

 The Backlog Problem #

-Here’s what actually happens when you freeze deployments: all those changes that were ready to go don’t just disappear.
-They pile up, waiting for the moratorium to lift.
-Instead of deploying incremental changes in isolation, you end up with massive, unwieldy releases that combine weeks or months of work.
+When deployments freeze, all those changes that were ready don’t just disappear, they pile up.
+Instead of incremental changes in isolation, you eventually end up with massive, unwieldy releases combining weeks or months of work.
+This creates a dangerous situation where:

-We still broke production.
-Even with minimal changes and extra scrutiny, incidents still occurred.
-The freeze didn’t eliminate the fundamental issues.
+Production still breaks.
+Even with minimal changes and extra scrutiny, incidents still occur.
+The freeze doesn’t eliminate fundamental issues.

 Stability Through Stagnation Doesn’t Work #

-By freezing releases, you’re not just delaying new features – you’re also delaying security patches, performance improvements, and bug fixes.
+By freezing releases, you’re not just delaying new features, you’re also delaying security patches, performance improvements, and bug fixes.
 You might actually be increasing the risk of known issues impacting customers.
+You’re also increasing the difficulty of pulling forward a high priority change that has been made following but based on a sequence of other, lesser priority changes.

 In my experience, most changes do more good than harm.
-Yes, occasionally you’ll have a bad release that causes major customer impact – those stick in everyone’s memory.
+Yes, occasionally you’ll have a bad release that causes major customer impact.
+Those tend to stick in everyone’s memory.
 But what about the previous 1,000 changes?
+When a bad enough release occurs (or a few cluster near enough together) everyone tends to fall into the Recency Bias hole.

 Moratoriums Don’t Address Root Causes #

 But in my experience, that rarely happens.
-Teams spend the moratorium period in a holding pattern, and when it lifts, they go back to the same processes that created the problems in the first place.
+Teams spend the moratorium period in a holding pattern, increasing the backlog of changes that need to go out, and when the moratorium lifts, they go back to the same processes that created the problems in the first place.
+Just with less customer and executive scrutiny.

 Executive Bottlenecks #

-I’ve seen moratoriums where every change had to be personally approved by the CEO or CTO.
-This creates an unnecessary bottleneck – if the executive is travelling or unavailable, critical work stops entirely.
+I’ve seen moratoriums where every change had to be personally approved by an EVP.
+This creates an unnecessary bottleneck.
+If the executive is travelling or unavailable, critical work stops entirely.

 What Actually Works #